 Clear Links uses the above criteria to monitor all support workers to ensure they are working to the required high standards.

-If a support worker does not meet the required standard in any of the above criteria, they will normally be provided with further guidance.
-This is provided to the support worker in a phone call (unless otherwise stated in the support worker’s communication preferences).
+If a support worker does not meet the required standard in any of the above criteria, they will be provided with further guidance and may be put under review.
+This guidance will be provided to the support worker in a phone call and followed up with an email.
+Support workers will not usually be offered any new assignments during the period that they are under review.

-It is the policy of Clear Links that support workers will generally be removed from Assignments and archived (at the absolute discretion of Clear Links) if they continue to work below the required standard after receiving guidance on the following criteria for the third time (as discussed above):
+Support workers can be removed from assignments and archived (at the absolute discretion of Clear Links) if they continue to work below the required standard.

 Please note that these standards should be read in conjunction with the Terms of Engagement for support workers and if there is any conflict between the two documents, then the Terms of Engagement will prevail.